 IIJ Mobile Service.
 This service provides wireless 3G and LTE Internet connectivity services to enterprise customers as an MVNO.
-We use the wireless networks of NTT Docomo, EMOBILE Ltd. and KDDI, which we added to our service-lineups from April 2015.
-We offer our mobile data communications services based on our MVNO infrastructure to meet corporate customers' increasing demands including M2M connectivity needs and providing enterprise customers with MVNO platform services as an MVNE.
+We use the wireless networks of NTT Docomo and KDDI, which we added to our service-lineups from April 2015.
+We used to use EMOBILE Ltd's wireless network for this service, but on May 31, 2016 our mobile services using EMOBILE network were terminated.
+We offer mobile services based on our MVNO infrastructure to meet corporate customers' needs.
+Such needs include remote access solutions, which are wireless solutions that allow employees working outside of an office to access work-related files, and other needs including M2M connectivity and MVNO platform services.